 A recent study by researchers at Emory University in Atlanta has found that that the lack of motivation and depression we experience when injured is due to the brain’s reduced dopamine response, which is designed to make sure we don’t get any pleasure from physical or mental tasks that are not directly related to recovery.
-The theory is that the depression we feel is directly linked to the inflammation brought on by injury, is adaptive, counter-intuitive though it may seem.
+The theory is that the depression we feel is directly linked to the inflammation brought on by injury, and, as counter-intuitive as it may seem, it’s actually adaptive for us to feel depressed and unmotivated during this time.

 This is the best scientific explanation yet for why injury and inflammation of all kinds, including concussion, can trigger feelings of depression or lack of motivation.
 Everyone should know this, so we can appreciate it as a healing response https://t.co/Jezo9clYen